Kjartan Sveinsson rejoins Sigur Rós after nearly a decade

 Although keyboard player, guitarist and flautist Sveinsson is back in the line-up, the band remains without a drummer since the departure of Orri Páll Dýrason in 2018.
 Dýrason was accused of sexual assault by a fan on Instagram that year and stepped down from his position in the group, although he denied the allegations.

-Sigur Rós have not released a studio album since Sveinsson’s departure, although they released the collaborative soundtrack album ‘Odin’s Raven Magic’ with Hilmar Örn Hilmarsson, Steindór Andersen, Páll Guðmundsson and Maria Huld Markan Sigfúsdóttir in 2020.
+Sigur Rós have released one studio album since Sveinsson’s departure, 2013’s ‘Kveikur’.

+In 2020, they released the collaborative soundtrack album ‘Odin’s Raven Magic’ with Hilmar Örn Hilmarsson, Steindór Andersen, Páll Guðmundsson and Maria Huld Markan Sigfúsdóttir.
 The composition originally served as an orchestral score to a poem by Hrafnagaldr Óðins and was created in 2002.

 Last year, Jónsi released his latest solo album, ‘Obsidian’, alongside a visual art installation of the same name.